tarantool/doc/doc/release/major-features.rst

             -   Feature

         *   -   2.10.2
-            -   Internal fibers cannot be cancelled from the Lua public API anymore
+            -   Internal fibers cannot be cancelled from the Lua public API anymore (:tarantool-issue:`7473`)

         *   -   2.10.1
-            -   Interactive transactions are now possible in remote binary consoles |br|
+            -   Interactive transactions are now possible in remote binary consoles (:tarantool-issue:`7413`)|br|
-                Improved string representation of datetime intervals
+                Improved string representation of datetime intervals (:tarantool-issue:`7045`)

         *   -   2.10.0
             -   Transaction isolation levels in Lua and IPROTO (:tarantool-issue:`6930`) |br|